About us

 Having experienced a call to ordained ministry in 2012-13, from September 2015 Andy trained at Westcott House studying theology at Cambridge University through Downing College.

-When he isn’t talking about the life of the church (far too often!), his interests include politics and current affairs, Southampton F.C and enjoying the New Forest with family.
+Beyond the life of the Church, his interests include politics and current affairs, Southampton F.C and enjoying the New Forest with family.

 Our Parochial Church Council